Andy Griffith on DVD

 Lani O'Grady, who played Andy's daughter in The New Andy Griffith Show (and Mary, the eldest daughter on Eight Is Enough) was found dead from a drug overdose in her mobile home in Valencia, California on September 26, 2001.

-Andy Griffith continues to be active.
+Andy Griffith continued to be active into the new century.
 He released a CD of Christmas songs in 2003 and a retrospective with Andy, Don Knotts, Jim Nabors and Ron Howard called The Andy Griffith Show Reunion: Back to Mayberry aired on CBS in November, 2003, once again scoring massive audience numbers (it was rerun on January 1, 2005).
+Andy Griffith died July 3, 2012.

 With reruns of The Andy Griffith Show airing every night on TV Land, and a best-selling DVD series, apparently Mayberry isn't a relic of the past after all.